2026 Comparison

 Head-to-head: Bidwell Health vs. Hims/Hers

-Visit: ~$25 (posted)No subscriptionMost statesPharmacy pickup
+Visit: published per-visit pricingNo required subscriptionMost statesPharmacy pickup

 Limitations: Narrower condition scope.
 Intake depth varies by reviewer assessment.